codahale/veil/docs/design.md

 encrypted with the `veil.sres` construction (see [`veil.sres`](#encrypted-headers)), which provides full insider security (i.e. IND-CCA2 and sUF-CMA in the multi-user insider setting), using a per-header `Derive` value as a nonce.
-The message itself is divided into a sequence of 32KiB blocks, each encrypted with a sequence of Lockstitch `Encrypt`/`Tag` operations, which is IND-CCA2 secure.
+The message itself is divided into a sequence of 32KiB blocks, each encrypted with a sequence of Lockstitch `Seal` operations, which is IND-CCA2 secure.

 The latter portion of `veil.mres` is an EdDSA-style Schnorr signature scheme.
 The EdDSA-style Schnorr signature is sUF-CMA secure when implemented in a prime order group and a cryptographic hash